 Everybody’s talking about intermittent fasting and for a good reason!
 There’s a laundry list of benefits related to fasting.
 While many of these benefits are centered around weight loss and heart health, fasting can also help improve your skin health.
-Today, we will be going over the benefits of fasting and how you can utilize it to maximize your skin health.
+Today, we will be going over the benefits on skin of fasting and how you can utilize it to maximize your skin health.

 Can Fasting Improve Skin?